Wednesday, December 4, 2024

 So, why, is there conflict regarding a drug that may save your life?
 Research up until now has suggested that patients who are given epinephrine in cardiac arrest may be left with significant brain damage.
 To gain better quality information for decision-making, the International Liason Committee on Resuscitation called for a clinical trial to determine if epinephrine in cardiac arrest is safe and effective.

-A total of 8014 patients who had cardiac arrest were included in the clinical trial, over a period of three years.
+A total of 8014 patients who had cardiac arrest were included in the clinical trial, over three years.
 Due to the emergent nature of cardiac arrest, consent could not be obtained from patients ahead of time.

 Survival via epinephrine may come at the cost of brain damage

-The researchers discuss that the value of epinephrine in improving outcome from cardiac arrest pales in comparison to the difference that CPR or use of a defibrillator makes.
-But they do not make a recommendation on whether epinephrine should be used or not.
+The researchers discuss that the value of epinephrine in improving outcomes from cardiac arrest pales in comparison to the difference that CPR or the use of a defibrillator makes.
+However, they do not make a recommendation on whether epinephrine should be used or not.
 That difficult decision is one for the policymakers.

 Reference: Perkins G, Ji C, Deakin C, et al. A Randomized Trial of Epinephrine in Out-of-Hospital Cardiac Arrest.
 New Engl J Med.
 2018. doi:10.1056/NEJMoa1806842.